My name is Andrea Monti. I’m an Italian free-lance journalist, photographer and – in my spare time – an hi-tech lawyer.

 Absolutely NO. Although you might like some of the pictures I take, I don’t shoot to earn money.
 The world is full of serious professionals that know their way and that deserve to be rewarded for their capability.
 If you need a serious job, by all means, stay clear of amateur.

-But in the course of a year things are changed.
+But in the course of time things changed.
 Thanks to the mentorship of Manlio Cammarata, a seasoned photo reporter, journalist and for many years a Nikon Italy adviser (he authored the Nikon F3 official Italian user manual) my skills grew up steadily fast.

-So I started covering concerts for an online music magazine, “designing” the corporate portraits for an IT security company, and attending sport events.
-But, still, I’m not for hire since I don’t want to kill my passion by turning the pleasure of shooting into a job.
+I started covering live shows for an online music magazine and a 200 years-old theatre, “designing” the corporate portraits for an IT security company, and attending sport events (mainly, fitghting disciplines).
+But, still, I’m not for hire since I don’t want to kill my passion by turning the pleasure of shooting into a boaring job.

 To put it short, I’m at my liberty to accept – more often, reject – a proposal.